March 31, 2018

 Progress sequence showing stages 1-9

 Western leaders are inventing all sorts of unfounded accusations in an attempt to make Putin look bad with the assistance of the corrupt mainstream media.
 The miserable traitors are all under the influence of the occult, satanic Deep State that aims to wipe out 90% of the world population.
 An increasing number of people in the west begin to see through the devious smear campaigns of their leaders, many of whom have come in office through election fraude.
 Once Vladimir Putin and Xi Jin Ping succeed in killing off the petro-dollar it will mean the end of the utterly corrupt capitalist banking system and evil, deceiving politicians.
-People will lynch them in the streets (as Bush Sr. once remarked in an interview), which is why the Bush crime syndicate has prepared an escape to Paraguay and other wealthy parasites have bought property in New-Zealand.
-It won't help the bastards, they will be found and still be dragged into the streets.
+People will lynch them in the streets (as Bush Sr. once remarked in an interview), which is why the Bush crime syndicate has prepared a hideaway in Paraguay and other wealthy parasites have bought property in New-Zealand or parked their opulent yachts in the Mediterranean.
+It won't help the corrupt and perverse bastards, they will be found and still be dragged into the streets, like the older Bush admitted.

 March 15, 2018